llpeterson/foundation/software.md

-but a good blueprint is not enough to explain the phenomenal success of the Internet: The number of computers connected to the Internet has grown exponentially for almost 3 decades (although precise numbers are now hard to come by).
+but a good blueprint is not enough to explain the phenomenal success of the Internet: The number of computers connected to the Internet has grown exponentially for almost 3 decades (although precise numbers are hard to come by).
 The number of users of the Internet was estimated to be around 4.1 billion by the end of 2017—roughly half of the world's population.

 What explains the success of the Internet?
-There are certainly many contributing factors (including a good architecture), but one thing that has made the Internet such a runaway success is the fact that so much of its functionality is provided by software running in general-purpose computers.
+There are certainly many contributing factors (including a good architecture), but one thing that has made the Internet such a runaway success is the fact that so much of its functionality is provided by software running on general-purpose computers.
 The significance of this is that new functionality can be added readily with "just a small matter of programming."
 As a result, new applications and services have been showing up at an incredible